Jaimal Singh Padda

-Jaimal Singh Padda was a poet, communist activist.
+Jaimal Singh Padda was an Indian writer, poet and communist activist.
 He was shot dead on 17 March 1988 in Lakhan ka Padda village, Kapurthala district by Khalistan movement extremists.
-He was filmed reciting his poem Una Mitterandi Yaad Pyari, before his death, by Anand Patwardhan in his documentary Una Mitterandi Yaad Pyari.
+He was filmed reciting his poem "Una Mitterandi Yaad Pyari", before his death, by Anand Patwardhan in his documentary In Memory of Friends.

-Earlier Life and Activism

-Death

-During Punjab insurgency, Jaimal Padda had been vocal against both the Sikh and the Hindu fundamentalists.
-He campaigned against both Sikh and Hindu fundamentalists.
+During Punjab insurgency, Jaimal Padda had been vocal against both the Sikh and the Hindu fundamentalists and campaigned against both.
 His slogan was “Naa Hindu Raaj, Naa Khalistan, Raaj Karega Mazdoor Kisaan” (Neither Hindu state, nor Khalistan, we want the working class to rule).
-On 17 March 1988, the shooters belonging to Khalistan Commando Force (KCF) shot him right outside his house.
+On 17 March 1988, the shooters belonging to Khalistan Commando Force (KCF) shot him outside his house.